daithioc95/MS1/README.md

 ##### Porfolio
 For the portfolio seciton, I included a simple bootstrap grid design to show each project in a size-responsive manner.
+One of these links are active, the remaining three consists of projects due in the future.

 ##### Contact
 The contact seciton is designed using a bootstrap form.